PrincetonUniversity/multi_gpu_training/README.md

 ## About

-This workshop shows participants how to optimize single-GPU training.
-The concepts of multi-GPU training are introduced before demonstrating the use of Distributed Data Parallel (DDP) in PyTorch.
-Other distributed deep learning frameworks are discussed.
-While the workshop is largely focused on PyTorch, demonstrations for TensorFlow are available.
+This workshop provides demostrations of multi-GPU training for PyTorch Distributed Data Parallel (DDP) and PyTorch Lightning.
+Multi-GPU training in TensorFlow is demonstrated using `MirroredStrategy`.

 ## Setup